Amazon Plan of Action

-You open your email and BAM!
-You see a suspension notice from Amazon.
+You open your email and you see a suspension notice from Amazon.
 What do you do now that your Amazon seller privileges have been suspended?

-Well, after a few deep breaths, it’s time to start crafting a Plan of Action.
-You can write your own Amazon POA or get help from our team that drafts numerous Plans of Action each week for suspended Amazon sellers.
+It’s time to start crafting a Plan of Action.
+You can write your own Amazon POA or get help from our team which drafts numerous Plans of Action each week for suspended Amazon sellers.

 Whether you write the Plan of Action yourself or you get help, you need to know the basic information every Plan of Action should contain.

 A Plan of Action (POA) should consist of 3 sections:

 1) Root Cause:

 This is the problem that Amazon wants you to address.
 It can be due to a number of types of customer complaints, or in more advanced cases, intellectual property complaints.
 Amazon really wants you to follow through and find the issue at hand yourself, take ownership, and elaborate on the issue.
 Do a deep dive to find the root cause, a self-analysis so to speak.
 Look at how you run your business.
 Identify the cause of the issue, but never admit to doing anything wrong – always stay positive.